Sharda University Admissions 2025

 Diamagnetic<Paramagnetic<Ferromagnetic

-7- Two infinitely long straight parallel conductors carrying currents $I_1$ and $I_2$ are held at a distance d apart in vacuum.
+7- Two infinitely long straight parallel conductors carrying currents $I_1$ and $I_2$ are held at a distance d apart in a vacuum.
 The force $F$ on a length $L$ of one of the conductors due to the other is___________.

 Fill in the blank with the correct answer from the options given below.